cedowens/Terraform_DigitalOcean_Scripts/README.md

 - curl

-- You will need to setup a DigitalOcean API key (can be done via the web admin console page)
+- You will need to setup a DigitalOcean API key (can be done via the web admin console page).
+Terraform uses your DO API key in order to interface with DO.

 - You will also need to set up an ssh key in DigitalOcean (which will be used by terraform to log into the droplet)